TencentEdgeOne/edgeone-pages-mcp/README.md

       "command": "npx",
       "args": ["edgeone-pages-mcp"],
       "env": {
         // Optional.
-If deploying a folder or zip file to an EdgeOne Pages project
+If you need to deploy folders or zip files to EdgeOne Pages projects,
         // provide your EdgeOne Pages API token.
         // How to obtain your API token: https://edgeone.ai/document/177158578324279296 "EDGEONE_PAGES_API_TOKEN": "",